JetBrains/teamcity-documentation/topics/manage-teamcity-license.md

    If you do not plan to re-activate this license on the same server (for example, you wish to activate it on a different TeamCity instance), complete this second step to sever the link between this TeamCity instance and the license.

+   > To completely deactivate a license, you can also skip step #1 and head directly to the JetBrains Account.
+Locate a required license and click the **Deactivate** link.
+The JetBrains account will send the required license revoke command to the TeamCity server.
+   >
+   {type="tip"}

 Similarly to activating a license, the deactivation process may change if you have no access to the related JetBrains account.
 In this case, copy the **Deactivate** button link before clicking it, and send this link to a JetBrains Account administrator.

-## Organizations and Teams
+## Manage Build Agent Licenses

-[Teams](https://sales.jetbrains.com/hc/en-gb/articles/360012278699-What-are-teams-in-JetBrains-Account) are separate groups that you can set up in JetBrains Account to distribute different licenses to organization members depending on their tasks.
+Unlike individual accounts, organization JetBrains accounts can create [teams](https://sales.jetbrains.com/hc/en-gb/articles/360012278699-What-are-teams-in-JetBrains-Account) to distribute different licenses to organization members depending on their tasks.

 For TeamCity, additional agent licenses should belong to the same team that owns a server license.
 Otherwise, your paid agents will not be available after activating a server license.
 Moreover, any action that affects a team (for example, adding new agent licenses) also alters the corresponding **server key**.
 This is especially important to remember when working in [offline mode](#Offline+Mode).